anegg0/gr0wing-hugo/content/posts/2013-12-19-define-life-goals-15-minutes-less.md

   4. Simplicity: <a href="http://sethgodin.typepad.com/seths_blog/2013/12/a-productivity-gap.html" target="_blank">no need for complex productivity tools</a> when you&#8217;ve found your dope
   5. Communicating clearly about your projects and making your ideals viral

-That mindset allowed me to learn Tibetan and become interpreter in 4 years, graduating at university from home and land a permanent sales job in the IT with a Resume that read &#8220;spent the last ten years as a Buddhist monk&#8221;, I&#8217;m confident this approach will work for you too.
+That mindset allowed me to learn Tibetan and become interpreter in 4 years, graduating at university from home and land a permanent sales job in the IT with a Resume that read "spent the last ten years as a Buddhist monk", I&#8217;m confident this approach will work for you too.

 If you&#8217;re interested, try it for yourself: